Introduction

 - Embedded one-shot checkout --

-3ds_requiredresponses and trigger the authentication flow transparently - PayPal support --
+FloPayCheckoutdetects3ds_requiredresponses and triggers the authentication flow transparently - PayPal support -- direct PayPal and Stripe-rendered PayPal are routed automatically from the session's

-default,flat,night) with customizable CSS variables - Structured errors --
+default,flat,night) with customizable CSS variables - Lower-level building blocks --

 FloPayErrorprovides typed error categories (validation_error,api_error,network_error, etc.) with factory helpers